Botomy/Botomy/botomy-wiki/docs/game-play/items/items.md

 ## Speed Zappers

 `{"use": "speed_zapper"}`
 Speed Zappers will slow down anyone caught in it's blast.
-The affect stacks (additive) but the duration is fixed based on first impact.
+This does not stack (i.e. getting zapped while you're zapped doesn't have any addition affect)

 `radius = 950`